0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 3. Make sure that Vault, Redis, and Postgres are all running.

-4. Configure your datbase using the following command:
+4. Configure your database using the following command:

       ```
       make db/migrate